Understanding Gaming Computers: History, Features, Types

 History of Gaming PC

 John Makepeace Bennett, an Australian computer scientist, designed the first custom-built gaming PC.
-Afterwards, this custom PC was assembled by Raymond Stuart-Williams and exhibited in the year 1951.
+Afterward, this custom PC was assembled by Raymond Stuart-Williams and exhibited in the year 1951.

 Raymond Stuart-Williams didn’t display this machine as a gaming PC, rather it was just to prove that computers can solve complex mathematical equations.